BxCppDev/bxprotobuftools/README.md

 (C++)  library version  3.0.0 and  companion tools  (``protoc``).
 You must also have an installation of the Boost library.

-For  SuperNEMO users  only:
+**Note for SuperNEMO users:**

 The SuperNEMO experiment data  processing and simulation software uses Cadfaelbrew    (https://github.com/SuperNEMO-DBD/cadfaelbrew)    which provides some core software tools  and libraries (C++ compiler, Boost, GSL, ROOT libraries...).
 Before to build and install BxProtobuftools, you must switch to a brew shell before:

 ```sh
 $ brew sh
 ```

-We assume here that you want to install ``bxprotobuftools`` from your home directory:
+We assume  here that you  want to install ``bxprotobuftools``  in your home directory:

 ```sh
 $ mkdir -p /tmp/${USER}/bxprotobuftools/_build.d/
 $ cd  /tmp/${USER}/bxprotobuftools/_build.d/